McKee, Kentucky: Geography

-Events

-Jackson County Fair & Homecoming

-This event is held annually on the Friday and Saturday before Labor Day.
-Festivities include 4-H craft exhibits, music entertainment, clogging, vendors, food trucks, and a parade.

-Sheltowee Trace Artisans Fair

-Local and guest artisans from across the state come to teach, demonstrate, and sell their crafts at this event, which is held during the first weekend in May.

 Demographics

 As of the 2020 census, there were 803 people residing in the town.
 The racial makeup of the city was 97.65% White, 1.03% Black or African American, and 1.31% from two or more races.
 Hispanic or Latino of any race were 0.85% of the population.
 The median age of residents was 40.9 years.

 The median income for a household in the town was $20,061, and the median income for a family was $21,289.
 About 40% of the population were below the poverty line.

 The median rental price in the city was $338 a month and the median house value was $107,000.

 Economy

-The Jackson County - McKee Industrial Development Authority (JCMIDA) assists with economic development efforts in the county.
+The Jackson County - McKee Industrial Development Authority assists with economic development efforts in the county.
 The authority manages several industrial parks within Jackson County, one of which is located in McKee.

-Major employers located in the city include: